 Specifies the properties for the slab that you are placing.

-Activates the Slab Properties dialog box.
+Activates the Slab Properties Dialog.
 You can use this dialog box to specify additional slab properties, such as material and material grade, which you cannot set on the ribbon.
-For more information, see Slab Properties Dialog Box.

 Select the support plane of the slab.
 You can select multiple planes to place multiple slabs at the same time.
 For example, if you have a multi-story building with the same floor geometry and you want the same size and type of slab on each floor, you can select the plane for each floor.
 You can select each floor elevation plane, and then define the boundaries on one floor.
 The software uses the same boundaries for each elevation level and places the slabs.
 After placement, the slabs are unrelated to each other and can be edited as individual entities.